jgddesigns/stateshaper/README.md

 The ratings can be modified as needed, then re-encoded as a different seed.

 For some uses, a longer seed may be required.
 Sometimes this can be because a custom initial state, mod or constants are  required.
-Also if a very large amount of data causes the Tiny MSE seed to need additional characters.
+Also if a very large amount of data causes the Tiny State seed to need additional characters.

-In total, there are four types of data used in the MSE.
+In total, there are four types of data used in Stateshaper.
 They are really just strings, dicts and lists in a certain format.
 The specific formats are as follows:

-Full MSE:
+Full State:
 ```python

 seed = {"user_id": "johnq1234", "signature": [3404,832,2194, 6734,105],"series_seed": 3404,"mod": 9973,"constants": {"a": 3,"b": 5,"c": 7,"d": 11}}